These tasty little balls of fishy goodness will lift your omega 3 as well as B vitamins, choline, potassium and selenium.

 - In another bowl, mix the salmon with all the other ingredients.

-- Use a spoon to spoon the mixture back on to the baking paper in 20 even-sized balls.
+- Spoon the mixture back on to the baking paper in 20 even-sized balls.
 I keep them small, so they stay together.
 Put in the fridge for 1 hour or overnight.

 - When you are ready to cook them, heat grill (broiler) to 200°C/390°F and place the balls on a baking tray.